Andrew-Koulogeorge/Transformer-From-Scratch/README.md

-# Reproducing Attention is All You Need
+# Transformer from Scratch
 This is an educational codebase for an Autoregressive Language Model trained on Shakespeare text.
-I reproduced the architecture used in Attention is All You Need.
 The Language Model is powered by a decoder-stacked Transformer, which I implemented from scratch in PyTorch.

+This project is ongoing and I hope to implement a more advanced Tokenizer using the Byte-Pair Encoding Algorithm, train the model on different datasets, as well as add an encoder stack to apply the transformer architecture to different tasks such as Machine Translation.

+Inspriation for project: Andrej Karpathy